-When moving to another city, either for of a partner who had a job offer, because you want to care for family members who live away or for quality of life reasons, you’ll likely need to quit your job.
+When moving to another city, either for a partner who had a job offer, because you want to care for family members who live away, or for quality of life reasons, you’ll likely need to quit your job.

 However, if you don’t want to leave your current employment, you can always ask your manager if it’s possible to work remotely.
 Unless you’re looking for a fresh start and are ready to switch jobs, of course.

 You may have reached a state of burnout if you feel emotionally, physically, and mentally exhausted due to chronic workplace stress.

 Excessive responsibilities, working over hours, or a work-life imbalance are all possible causes of burnout, which is classified as an occupational phenomenon by the 11th Revision of the International Classification of Diseases (ICD-11).

 A recent study by Indeed concluded that more than half (52%) of the respondents are experiencing burnout in 2021, as compared to a pre-pandemic 42%.